 The core's “ways of knowing” approach is designed to expose students to diverse modes of thought for approaching, analyzing, and understanding different aspects of our lives and our world.
 Each course forms a complementary part of the larger whole, bringing individual students closer to attaining the intellectual capacities and practices that fulfill the overall goals of a Notre Dame education.

 The set of requirements outlined below was developed with input from across the University community as part of the decennial core curriculum review process and approved unanimously by Academic Council and the university president.
 It will be phased in, beginning with the class entering in fall 2018.

-The new core curriculum reflects Notre Dame’s shared vision for Catholic liberal arts education in the 21st century.
+The new core curriculum reflects Notre Dame’s shared vision for a modern Catholic liberal arts education.
 It takes a student-centered approach that transcends traditional department boundaries and offers undergraduates the flexibility to fulfill requirements in multiple ways over the course of their four years at Notre Dame.
 Learn more about each of the ways of knowing here.